mspnp/iaas-landing-zone-baseline/02-connectivity-subscription.md

-# Deploy mock connectitity subscription
+# Deploy mock connectitity subscription [Platform team]

 Now that you have your target [Azure subscription and other prerequisties](./01-prerequisites.md) verfied, it's time to start deploying some foundational resources.
 In this step you'll deploy a stand-in for the core networking components of a traditional Connectivity subscription.